MicrosoftDocs/learn/learn-pr/wwl-sci/create-configure-data-loss-prevention-policies/includes/3-integrate-data-loss-prevention-with-microsoft-cloud-app-security.md

 You can create DLP policies for non-Microsoft cloud apps in two ways:

-- Create file policies in the cloud app security portal
+- Create file policies in the Microsoft Defender for Cloud Apps portal

-- Create DLP policies in the Compliance center and specify Microsoft cloud app security as the location
+- Create DLP policies in the Compliance center and specify Microsoft Defender for Cloud Apps as the location

-File policies allow control of the actions you can execute in MCAS when a policy match is found.
+File policies allow control of the actions you can execute in Microsoft Defender for Cloud Apps when a policy match is found.
 Whereas DLP policies allow you more control over non-Microsoft cloud apps.
-If you want more control over the SharePoint Online and OneDrive for Business cloud apps you should use the SharePoint Online or OneDrive for Business portals.
+If you want more control over the SharePoint Online and OneDrive cloud apps, you should use the SharePoint Online or OneDrive portals.

-You may need to activate the file monitoring in MCAS before creating file policies.
-Perform the following steps to enable MCAS to see files in the SaaS apps:
+You may need to activate the file monitoring in Defender for Cloud Apps before creating file policies.
+Perform the following steps to enable Defender for Cloud Apps to see files in the SaaS apps:

-1. Navigate to the **Cloud App Security** portal at [https://portal.cloudappsecurity.com](https://portal.cloudappsecurity.com/?azure-portal=true).
+1. Navigate to the **Microsoft Defender for Cloud Apps** portal at [https://portal.cloudappsecurity.com](https://portal.cloudappsecurity.com/?azure-portal=true).

-1. Select the cogwheel in the upper right and select **Settings**.
+1. Select the cogwheel in the upper right and select **Settings**, the select **Settings** again.

 1. Select **Files** from the **Information Protection** section.

 1. Check **Enable file monitoring** if not checked already and select **Save**.

-After selecting this setting, you can create file policies in MCAS.
+After selecting this setting, you can create file policies in Microsoft Defender for Cloud Apps.

-To use the capabilities of the Compliance center to monitor non-Microsoft cloud apps you need to connect these apps to Microsoft Cloud App Security.
-Afterwards they will be available as instances in the Microsoft Cloud app security location of your DLP policies.
-This is required to complete integration of MCAS into DLP.
+To use the capabilities of the Microsoft Compliance center to monitor non-Microsoft cloud apps, you need to connect these apps to Microsoft Defender for Cloud Apps.
+Afterwards they will be available as instances in the Microsoft Defender for Cloud Apps location of your DLP policies.
+This is required to complete integration of Microsoft Defender for Cloud Apps into DLP.

 If you do not select a specific instance the policy will apply to all connected apps.